Hemitrichia

-Site-specific installation for ventana project
+Site-specific installation in ventana project

 Ubahn Alt-Tempelhof, Berlin, Germany

-Programming Sergei Kurek
+Sensor programming Sergei Kurek

 External eye Luz Peuzcovich